Neeraj13579/Character_Counter/README.md

 # Real-Time Character Counter

-A simple **Real-Time Character Counter** web application that tracks the number of characters typed in a textarea.
+A simple **Real-Time Character Counter** web page that tracks the number of characters typed in a textarea.
 It dynamically updates the total and remaining character count while displaying a warning when the limit is reached.

 ## Features